 Public presentations on anti-RSPO3 (OMP-131R10) include:

-OncoMed has multiple new discovery and preclinical efforts advancing internally.
-Among the disclosed preclinical immuno-oncology compounds being advanced is an anti-TIGIT program in collaboration with Celgene.
+OncoMed's immuno-oncology discovery and preclinical initiatives includes an anti-TIGIT program under developemnt in collaboration with Celgene Corporation.
 TIGIT (T-cell immunoreceptor with Ig and ITIM domains) blocks T-cells from attacking tumor cells, similar to the inhibitory protein PD-1.
-Our anti-TIGIT therapeutic is intended to activate the immune system, through multiple mechanisms, and enable anti-tumor activity.
-A Phase I clinical trial of our anti-TIGIT therapeutic candidate is expected to begin enrolling patients during the first half of 2017.
+Our anti-TIGIT therapeutic is intended to activate the immune system through multiple mechanisms and enable anti-tumor activity.
+A Phase I clinical trial of our anti-TIGIT candidate is currently enrolling patients.
+(Press release.)

-Public presentations of data from OncoMed's emerging pileine include:
+Public presentations of data from OncoMed's anti-TIGIT pipeline include:

 OncoMed expects to file an Investigational New Drug Application for its wholly owned GITRL-Fc trimer in the first half of 2017.
 GITRL is a member of the tumor necrosis factor (TNF) family of ligands and functions to activate the co-stimulatory receptor GITR (glucocorticoid-induced tumor necrosis factor receptor) to enhance T-cell modulated immune responses.
 OncoMed’s GITRL-Fc agent is engineered using a novel single-gene linkerless GITRL trimer which is designed to enable effective GITR activation and robust anti-tumor immune response.